B.S. in Ecology and Conservation Biology

 Ecology and Conservation Biology Minor

 The Ecology and Conservation Biology minor is offered as a supplement to other related majors.
-By completing the minor, students will gain a foundation in the complex interactions of the Earth’s biodiversity and ecosystems.
+Students will gain a foundation in the complex interactions of the Earth’s biodiversity and ecosystems.

 Secondary Education (SEED) Minor

-High-impact learning happens when students are actively engaged in the educational process and their experience expands beyond the classroom and is applied in their personal and work lives.
+High-impact learning happens when students are actively engaged in the educational process, expanding learning beyond the classroom.
 High-impact learning provides hands-on experience and the ability to work closely in a diverse setting.
-Students engaged in high-impact learning often see improvement in grade point averages and are more involved in their education.
-Opportunities include:
+Opportunities include education abroad, undergraduate research, course field trips and internships.